-Do small habitat patches within production forests provide value for biodiversity conservation in boreal forests?
+Do small protected habitat patches within boreal production forests provide value for biodiversity conservation?

 Forest harvesting is the main factor of habitat degradation and biodiversity loss in forests of the boreal zone.
-To mitigate potential harmful effects, important small-scale habitats have been protected within production forests.
-These include woodland key habitats, buffer zones along water bodies as well as habitats protected by voluntary conservation action.
+Areas set aside from forestry are not effective enough to mitigate harmful effects, and therefore small-scale habitats with high biodiversity values have been protected also within production forests.
 In addition to their direct value as habitats for species, the small patches may contain more deadwood or green retention trees than the surrounding landscape.
 Both green retention trees and deadwood have been shown to be important for maintaining biodiversity in boreal forests.
 To synthesize the knowledge regarding the value of small habitat patches left within production landscapes for biodiversity conservation a systematic review was planned.

 Matti Häkkilä, Department of Biological and Environmental Science, University of Jyväskylä, Finland

 Sini Savilaakso, Metsäteho Oy; Department of Forest Sciences, University of Helsinki, Finland

 Terhi Sandgren, Helsinki University Library, Finland